AlgeriaOfficial Name: People's Democratic Republic of Algeria

 - Take some time before traveling to consider your personal security and check these useful tips for traveling safely abroad.

 CRIME: The crime rate in Algeria is moderate.
-While Algeria has a very visible police presence throughout the country, including many plain-clothes police officers, particularly in areas frequented by foreigners.
+Algeria has a very visible police presence throughout the country, including many plain-clothes police officers, particularly in areas frequented by foreigners.
 Petty theft and home burglary occur frequently in low income areas, and occasionally in affluent neighborhoods, and muggings are on the rise, especially after dark in the cities.
 Criminals tend to focus on persons who appear unfamiliar with their surroundings, are dressed in expensive clothing, or otherwise draw attention to themselves.
 Theft of contents and parts from parked cars, pick-pocketing, theft on trains and buses, theft of items left in hotel rooms, and purse snatching are common.
 Alarms, grills, and/or guards can help protect residences.